 After you’ve explored the big names dotted along Melbourne’s arts precinct and seen all that Flinders Lane has to offer, take a step outside the norm and check out more of Melbourne’s free art galleries.
 From the heights of Swanston Street’s heritage buildings to the contemporary feats within Docklands, these are the places you need to visit for your next cultural fix.

 Take the lift to the fourth floor of an art deco building on Exhibition Street (between Collins and Little Collins streets) and step into the rarefied atmosphere of Tolarno Galleries.
 Famed for its reflective dark polished concrete floors, the gallery has been in operation since 1967 and has been under the helm of Jan Minchin since 1993.
 Tolarno represents some of Australia’s most well-known artists, from Ben Quilty and Bill Henson to Patricia Piccinini and Rosemary Laing.
-Visit in June and July to see Melbourne artists Andrew Browne with paintings of silvery water falling and the effects of light, while Benjamin Armstrong shows a beautiful series of prints in his first solo show since 2012.
+Visit in June and July to see Melbourne artist Dan Moynihan’s solo show ‘Mixed Emotions‘, inspired by (and born out of) the paint samples at a Bunnings in Moorabbin.

 On level 1 of the City Village on Bourke Street, West Space is a not-for-profit contemporary art space that blends the creative freedom and risk-taking of an artist-run space with the professional infrastructure of a contemporary art institution.
 Leading local and international artists are supported and mentored in their practice, resulting in works that are experimental and challenging.
-From 5 July to 18 August, photographer Phebe Schmidt and installation and video artist Kate Power present When you open your mouth to speak.
-Both artists consider the way we relate to one another and absurd social constructions.
+Visit from 1 July to experience the six-week long takeover of the gallery by artist collective ‘this mob’, where Aboriginal and Torres Strait Islander artists will be sharing, creating and discussing their artwork.

 Up an unassuming, narrow flight of stairs on busy King Street, KINGS Artist Run supports distinctive experimental projects by artists at all stages of their careers.
 From June to August, KINGS supports an emerging writers program with the aim of providing a platform for further critical discourse around the KINGS Exhibition Program.
-Check What’s On for updates on upcoming winter exhibitions.
+Check out their June exhibitions here.

 The Nicholas Building